 The Ohio Department of Health, Ohio Breastfeeding Alliance, and Ohio Child Care Resource and Referral Association (OCCRRA) has teamed up to offer a Breastfeeding Friendly Child Care Designation.
-The purpose of this designation is to provide ECE professionals with the knowledge and tools to support breastfeeding children, families and employees in their setting.
+The purpose of this designation is to provide Early Childhood Education (ECE) professionals with the knowledge and tools to support breastfeeding children, families and employees in their setting.

 ECE programs play an important role in supporting breastfeeding mothers and their infants by welcoming breastfeeding mothers and making sure staff members are trained to handle breast milk and follow mothers’ feeding plans.
 Increasing access to ECE programs that support breastfeeding families will help women start and continue breastfeeding.